 Draft, review and negotiate strategic partner agreements such as MOU’s, NDA’s and trial agreements that support Product Development and go-to-market efforts.

 .Works on special projects and other duties as required helping to promote groups success.
+Exposure to a wide variety of legal issues and matters is preferred.

-Minimum of 7-10 years experiences
+Minimum of 4-8 years experience.

-Excellent written, verbal, analytical, interpersonal and organizational skills
+Excellent written, verbal, analytical, interpersonal and organizational skills.

-Ability to quickly and effectively t analyze complex laws, regulations and the external risk environment and to succinctly and competently provide effective solution-based legal advice taking into consideration legal risk and business objectives.
+Ability to quickly and effectively analyze complex laws, regulations and the external risk environment and to succinctly and competently provide effective solution-based legal advice taking into consideration legal risk and business objectives.

 Must be able to maintain good rapport with all Association groups